Types of Degrees Electroneurodiagnostic Technology Majors Are Getting

 Skills for Electroneurodiagnostic/Electroencephalographic Technology/Technologist Majors

-A major in electroneurodiagnostic/electroencephalographic technology/technologist prepares you for careers in which the following skill-sets are crucial:
+electroneurodiagnostic/electroencephalographic technology/technologist majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Speaking - Talking to others to convey information effectively.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.